YunfangHou/Safari-like-Tab-Reopener/README.md

 Developed for all operation systems.
 Have been tested on macOS (Command + Z) and Windows (Ctrl + Z).

 Developed for Firefox and all browsers using Chromium.
-Have been tested on Firefox, Chrome and Edge.
+Have been tested on Firefox, Google Chrome and Microsoft Edge.

 Please feel free to report bug or give advice on the Issues.